polytypic/Recalled/Docs/Tutorial.md

 }
 ```

-What we changed is that now the `sumLinesOfFile` computation depends on the
+What we changed is that now the `sumLinesOfFile` computation *depends on* the
 `lastWriteTimeUtc` computation.
 Recall sees and essentially logs the result of
 the `lastWriteTimeUtc` computation even though the result of `lastWriteTimeUtc`
 isn't explicitly used by `sumLinesOfFile`.

 ### The essence of Recall

-The essence of Recall is that it operations under the assumption that
+The essence of Recall is that it operates under the fundamental assumption that
-programmers make sure that all input that may have an effect on the output of a
+the programmer makes sure that all input that may have an effect on the output
-computation is logged for Recall to see.
+of a computation is logged for Recall to see.
 This may sound like a difficult
 requirement to fulfill, but it is, in fact, fairly trivial, because any data
 that may have an effect on the output can just be logged as part of a
 computation using operations like `logAs`, which we have been using already, but